Actions

 If the source and target are based on the same data source, you don't need to take any steps to establish their relationship.

-Considerations for follow feature
+Considerations for Follow feature

-The follow feature action is only available on an element when it's configured to show features, and its data source represents an operational layer from a map already added to the dashboard.
+The Follow feature action is only available on an element when it's configured to show features, and its data source represents an operational layer from a map already added to the dashboard.
 Additionally, the data source must be point geometries and have a refresh interval set.
-When enabling the follow feature action, the target can only be the map that the element's data source is from.
+When enabling the Follow feature action, the target can only be the map that the element's data source is from.

-When follow feature is triggered, tools appear in the upper corner of the target map element.
+When follow feature is used, tools appear in the upper corner of the target map element.
 These allow the end user to control various aspects of the follow action (for example, pause and resume, show info window, and cancel).
 When a feature is being followed on a map, manually panning or zooming the map pauses the follow action.
 It must be restarted using the tools on the map.